mikemaccana/outdated-browser-rework/README.md

 This module does not need jQuery.

+## Demo

+Outdated Browser Rework was created by, for, an is used in production at, [EV HTTPS provider CertSimple](https://certsimple.com).
+You can see it working there.

 ## Usage

 In modern times we normally concatenate and combine different JS files using `npm` and `browserify`, but it's best to bundle this particular package by itself, since other scripts may expect things like `console` and `function.bind()` to exist and won't work on old browsers - if you bundle this with other software, and an old browser tried to use the bundle, the JS will probably fail before outdated-browser has a chance to do any work.